wcopeland118/SQL_Exercise/README.md

 ### Database_diagrams is a picture of the Database design created on http://www.quickdatabasediagrams.com

-### SQL_Homework.sql if a file that contains the code for setting up the Database and for the Queries associated with this Homework
+### SQL_Homework.sql is a file that contains the code for setting up the Database and for the Queries associated with this Homework

 ## Enjoy!